 - Other resources:

 - Create Your Own Blog: 6 Easy Projects to Start Blogging Like a Pro, by Tris Hussey.
 Yes, you can create your own blog site, and this book tells you how (rating = A).
-Or try Blogging For Dummies, by Susannah Gardner and Shane Birley (rating = A).
+Or try Blogging For Dummies, by Amy Lupold Bair and Susannah Gardner (rating = A).